datamesh-architecture/datausageagreement-specification/README.md

 # Data Usage Agreement Specification

 The Data Usage Agreement Specification is an open initiative to define a common data usage agreement format.
-It can be used on its own, or in combination with the [Data Contract Specification](datacontract.com).
+It can be used on its own, or in combination with the [Data Contract Specification](datacontract.com) and the [Data Product Specification](dataproduct-specification.com).

 ## Version